Prepare for the Storm

 • Keep a tool kit with your emergency supplies, and use it to effect basic repairs or turn off utilities.

-• Add games, books or puzzles to your supplies to keep everyone entertained.
+• Add games, books, or puzzles to your supplies to entertain everyone.

-• Use duct tape to seal openings, repair torn sleeping bags or ponchos or secure the lid on a container.
+• Seal openings with duct tape, repair torn sleeping bags or ponchos, or secure the lid on a container.

-• Fire up a generator to keep essentials such as radios, cell phones and medical equipment running if the power fails.
+• If the power fails, fire up a generator to keep essentials such as radios, cell phones, and medical equipment running.

 Summer weather can strike without warning, but having an emergency preparedness plan can help keep you and your family safe and healthy in a crisis.
-Create an emergency storm kit that meets the unique needs of your family, and enjoy the peace of mind that being prepared brings.
+Create an emergency storm kit that meets your family’s unique needs, and enjoy the peace of mind that being prepared brings.

 Leave a Reply